gchq/Palisade-examples/deployment-k8s/local-k8s/README.md

    kubectl get pods
    ```

-1. After the pods have started, you can run the example, either choosing formatted or un-formatted by running the relevant bash script:
+1. After the pods have started, you can run the example, either choosing formatted or unformatted by running the relevant bash script:
    ```bash
    bash deployment-k8s/local-k8s/example-runner/runFormattedK8sExample.sh
    <or>